cs3org/OCM-API/README.md

   * REQUIRED: `recipientProvider` - FQDN of the Invite Receiver OCM Server
   * REQUIRED: `token` - the Invite Token.
 The Invite Sender OCM Server SHOULD recall which Invite Sender OCM Address this token was linked to
   * REQUIRED: `userID` - the Invite Receiver's identifier at their OCM Server
-  * OPTIONAL: `email` - non-normative / informational; an email address for the Invite Receiver.
+  * REQUIRED: `email` - non-normative / informational; an email address for the Invite Receiver.
 Not necessarily at the same FQDN as their OCM Server
-  * OPTIONAL: `name` - human-readable name of the Invite Receiver, as a suggestion for display in the Invite Sender's address book
+  * REQUIRED: `name` - human-readable name of the Invite Receiver, as a suggestion for display in the Invite Sender's address book
 * using TLS
 * using [httpsig](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-12)